800.704.0986 comodo secure

 • and is water soluble — enabling penetration of all tissues.

-• It provides 185 (average and 277 times greater for women) times greater serum levels of Curcumin than natural Curcumin powder.
+• It provides 185 greater average blood levels of curcumin than natural Curcumin powder.

 • There are thirty 10 Drop Servings per Bottle